Obituary of George John Gerbi Jr.

 George is survived by his brother Paul Huft (Rose), sister Kelly Borseth (Jim), sister Katie Dameron (Tom), son Qwentin Gerbi, daughter Brianna Gerbi, many loving brother-in-laws, sister-in-laws, nieces and nephews.
 He is preceded in death by his mother Gloria Gerbi, father George Gerbi, Sr., and his brother Mark Huft.
 George’s family will be holding a private family Celebration of Life.
 To honor George’s memory, play cards or a board game by the rules (McBrides never could), enjoy a meal at your favorite restaurant or try to be the first one in line at a family meal.
 George was a master.
 We will miss you, George!

-To plant a beautiful memorial tree in memory of George Gerbi Jr., please visit our Tree Store
+To send flowers to the family or plant a tree in memory of George Gerbi Jr., please visit Tribute Store